lubuntu-team/manual/source/4/4.4/Firmware-Updater.rst

 -----
 The left column of Firmware Updater shows which different devices have firmware that can be updated.
 To switch to a different device simply left click on it.
 To see the version of software that needs to be upgraded read the :guilabel:`Current Version` label.
 To see the vendor for your firmware view the :guilabel:`Vendor` field.
 To see flags about what happens when you have a update read the :guilabel:`Flags` field.

 If nothing of your hardware can be found to be updated Firmware updater will say :guilabel:`No devices found`.
+To switch between multiple devices to update firmware left click on the list of devices on the column on the left hand side.
+The device you are currently looking at has what device on the top of the right hand column.

 .. image:: firmware-updater.png